CiaranMoran27/Testing/Project/README.md

 It is important to understand the implications of choosing a particular model and the potential for inaccurate results if the model assumptions are not representative of the data set.
 Today the advances in Machine Learning provides us an opportunity to test and alter multiple data analysis library models to our needs.
 As described by Wakefield (2018), “machine learning uses programmed algorithms that receive and analyze input data to predict output values within an acceptable range.
 As new data is fed to these algorithms, they learn and optimize their operations to improve performance, developing intelligence over time”.
 Machine learning is broken into two main categories, supervised and unsupervised which are explained in points 1 and 2 below:(Soni 2018).

-1. Unsupervised learning deals with the inherent structure of the data without using labels, an example would be a clustering algorithm that can segregate datapoints into objects based on their relative distance to other datapoints.
+- Unsupervised learning deals with the inherent structure of the data without using labels, an example would be a clustering algorithm that can segregate datapoints into objects based on their relative distance to other datapoints.
-2. Supervised learning is typically used for classification problems, when one wants to map the inputs to a desired labelled output, or regression when one wants to map the input to a continuous output .
+- Supervised learning is typically used for classification problems, when one wants to map the inputs to a desired labelled output, or regression when one wants to map the input to a continuous output.

 This project will further explore and test supervised machine learning classification models on the Iris Dataset.